lucyawrey/Paper_Mario_64_Recomp/README.md

 2) Build the `N64Recomp` tool.
 To do so open a terminal to `lib/N64Recomp` and run the commands `cmake -S . -B build` plus `cmake --build build` to build the project binaries.
 They will be outputted to build/debug.
 3) Put a "Paper Mario NTSC 1.0" ROM in this project's `rom` directory with the name `paper_mario_usa_rev1.z64`.
 4) Build the `papermario` decompilation project at `lib/papermario` according to [these instructions](https://github.com/pmret/papermario/blob/main/SETUP.md) and put the resulting `ver/us/build/papermario.elf` file in this project's `rom` directory with the name `paper_mario_usa_rev1.elf`.
 5) From the root of this repository run `./lib/N64Recomp/build/N64Recomp paper_mario_usa_rev1.toml` to generate the decompiled C code.
+This currently crashes partway through the function `iwa_01_MontyMoleAI_DrawRock_009110FC` with the error "No function found for jal target: 0x8006FE90".

 That's as far as I have gotten on the port so far.
-Next up is to set up a build script to recompile the C code into a native binary.
+Next up is to fix the bug when running N64Recomp.
+Then, it is to set up a build script to recompile the C code into a native binary.
 We will need to link N64 Modern Runtime and RT64 in order for anything to work.

 # Dependencies
 * [N64: Recompiled](https://github.com/N64Recomp/N64Recomp)